Here you will find the answers to frequently asked questions about applying to our halls of residence.

-We encourage students from all years of study to apply for halls but please not that only 10% of all returning students will be allocated a room.
-If you are currently living in halls, you will receive a series of reminders about this process from January.
+We encourage students from all years of study to apply for halls.
 Please note this is subject to availability, no outstanding debt and a satisfactory reference from your Residence Manager.

-What happens if I miss the deadline to my accommodation offer?
+What happens if I miss the deadline for my accommodation offer?